 This is why we need inclusive and non-discriminatory migration policies in Latin America.
 Countries cannot respond with regressive policies, closing borders, and massive deportations.
 Rather, they should respond with comprehensive public policies that include the possibility to regularize migrants’ status, as Argentina has done.
 They should also develop programs and provide adequate economic resources to guarantee the lives and integrity of migrants.
 They should also have good infrastructure in their border areas (quality shelters, food, health services, among others), as many migrants wish to continue on their journey.

 This situation is another reason to save the Inter-American human rights system.
 Not only because the Commission and the Court promote standards to guarantee the rights of migrants in the region, but also because this issue must be addressed with a multilateral approach based on human rights.

-*Carolina Villadiego Burbano is a researcher at the Center for the Study of Law, Justice, and Society (Dejusticia).
+*Carolina Villadiego Burbano is a researcher at the Center for Law, Justice and Society (Dejusticia).